PhilPalmer/lbf-hack-tutorial/README.md

 }
 ```

 Here we have added another process `multiqc`.
-We have used the `collect` operator here so that if `fastqc` ran for more than two pairs of files `multiqc` would collect & run once for all the files.
+We have used the `collect` operator here so that if `fastqc` ran for more than two pairs of files `multiqc` would collect all of the files & run only once.

 The pipeline can be run with the follwing:
 ```bash